IlyaRucavitcyn/ppfc/README.md

 [Original](http://www.sketchappsources.com/free-source/1531-payment-popup-form-sketch-freebie-resource.html) Design was borrowed here, say thx to [Vu Nguyen Thai](http://www.sketchappsources.com/contributor/nguyenvu)

-In order to make it accessible this repo contains export files as well as originals.
+In order to make it accessible, this repo contains export files as well as originals.
 Feel free to use it as you want

 ![Payment Form](http://www.sketchappsources.com/resources/source-image/payment-popup-form-nguyenvu.jpg)